trans-travel/trans-travel/us/fl.md

    that can provide HRT to adults.
  * Florida also requires a misleading "HRT consent" form for adult HRT treatment.
-This form is to be created by the state, but does not currently exist, meaning that providers cannot prescribe HRT.
+This form is to be created by the state, but does not currently exist, meaning that providers cannot prescribe HRT to new patients.
  * Medical transition for people under age 18 is illegal.
  * Medical providers can deny most care on the basis of their religious or ethical beliefs (emergency care is required to be provided).